 - DIY book design templates: $50

 I’ve noticed it’s actually easier for me to sell services.
 I never had a problem earning with book cover design or editing.
-There’s tons of demand I’m good at what I do, I have a lot of testimonials.
+There’s tons of demand, I’m good at what I do, and I have a lot of testimonials.
 With case studies and proof, I can set up a landing page and sell services.
 The problem is I don’t want to sell my time for money that way, because I don’t have time to work on my own creative projects.

 I can’t really scale my business.
 I was already always like capped, I was making 10K or 12K a month pretty consistently but I couldn’t handle it.
 I was burnt out, and I just couldn’t grow it.
 I couldn’t do better than that, because I wasn’t able to do more work.
-I tried building out like big teams, but then you become kind of a manager of a lot of projects.
+I tried building out like big teams, but then you become a manager of a lot of projects.
 It’s not really what I want to do either, so I’ve decided that courses and digital products work best for me; that’s how I can provide a lot of value for a lower price point to lots of people and also have time for my own writing.

 I was thinking all this through on a business retreat and mastermind in Thailand, so I found a quiet Japanese restaurant and recorded this video.
 It’s a big checklist of 21 things that I want to get done this month, which should have a pretty big impact on my recurring passive income.